EXPLAINER: Just how high is the risk of another recession?

 AP Economics Writer

 WASHINGTON (AP) — Inflation is at a 40-year high.
 Stock prices are sinking.
-The Federal Reserve is making borrowing much costlier.
+The Federal Reserve has just made borrowing even costlier.
 And the economy actually shrank in the first three months of this year.

 Is the United States at risk of enduring another recession, just two years after emerging from the last one?